Analogy-LogViewer/Analogy.LogViewer/README.md

 The application has many standard operations for analysis logs (like filtering, excluding) but its strength is in the ability to add additional custom data sources by implementing few interfaces.
 This allows adding any logs formats and/or custom modification of logs before presenting the data in the UI Layer.

+Currently working on:
+- [ ] Colaboration like feature: abilit to send log messages to gRPC/WCF service and/or between data providers [Issue #119](https://github.com/Analogy-LogViewer/Analogy.LogViewer/issues/119)

 Some features of this tool are:
 1. Windows event log support (evtx files)
 2. Aggregation into single view.